-Maximise the return from training investment by ensuring that its value is demonstrably improved.
+Maximise the return from SRM and Category Management training investment by ensuring that its value is demonstrably improved.

 The drive to maximise investment